North Carolina Regulations

 Ginseng trade is monitored by state agencies in cooperation with the U.S. Fish and Wildlife Service, to watch that the wild American ginseng doesn't go extinct through overcollection.
 In North Carolina the agency overseeing the ginseng trade is the Plant Conservation Program in the Plant Industry Division of the North Carolina Department of Agriculture and Consumer Services (NCDA&CS).

-Ginseng is a legally protected plant in North Carolina, ranked as Special Concern, and is subject to certain regulations.
+Ginseng is a legally protected plant in North Carolina and is subject to certain regulations.